pulumi/docs/content/blog/managing-aws-credentials-on-cicd-part-2/index.md

 We need to take great caution.
 [AWS's documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) states, **"Do not provide your access keys to a third party"**.

 Providing AWS access keys to any system is dangerous because of the risk that a bad actor could obtain those keys and do something nefarious.
-Even if your CI/CD service takes great care to protect your secrets, those AWS credentials could be inadvertently exposed in debugging output, system logs, or some other way.
+Even if your CI/CD service takes great care to protect your secrets, those AWS credentials could be inadvertently exposed in debugging output, system logs, or in some other way.

 This is one of the main advantages of performing continuous deployment from within your AWS account.
-(For example, running Jenkins on an EC2 instance you manage, or using the AWS CodeDeploy service.)
-Because when you are performing a deployment from within an AWS compute environment, you can use built-in mechanisms to obtain credentials securely.
+For example, running Jenkins on an EC2 instance you manage, or using the AWS CodeDeploy service.
+Because when performing a deployment from within an AWS compute environment, you can use built-in mechanisms to obtain credentials securely.

 However, there are many reasons to use a hosted service for performing your CI/CD, such as developer productivity, ease of use, performance, or simply because you don't want to recreate your existing deployment workflows.